hanno-tronity/tronity_api/README.md

 # tronity_api
-This repository is a python library that provides functions to deal with trinity api
+This repository is a python library that provides functions to deal with the Tronity api